neatnik/omg.lol/info/Community/chat.md

 ### Bridging & Channels

 There are a handful of channels covering different topics, all of which are bridged across all of the chat services.
-This means that you can be on XMPP and chat with people who are on Discord, and people on IRC and Matrix will see those messages too.
+This means that you can be on IRC and chat with people who are on XMPP, and people on Discord see those messages too.
 Bridging isn’t perfect, but it’s a pretty nice way to keep everyone connected despite personal preferences with chat apps/services.

 Here are the channels you’ll find within the omg.lol Chat Network: